asmitbm/contributors-guide/pages/Git-and-Github.md

 #### Create a new branch to work on

 It's important to create a new branch whenever you start working on a new feature or bugfix.
+Do not change files when you are on your fork’s master branch.
 In addition to being standard git process, it also maintains your changes structured and distinct from the `main` branch so that you can submit and handle many pull requests with ease for each task you do.

 Create a new branch from the `main` branch to contain your changes.
 Give your branch its own simple informative name.